 DEFENSIVE LINE (9)

 The only player on this list who wasn't on last year's 53-man roster is Will Clarke.
 The rookie was drafted in the third round in May.
 He effectively takes the roster spot of Michael Johnson, who signed with Tampa Bay in the offseason.
-This may be the most set group on the team.
-Another name to watch, though, is 360-pound LaKendrick Ross.
-The defensive tackle was added nearly two weeks ago and could give the Bengals an added run-stopping presence in certain situations.
-He hasn't played much football, though, so coaches have a tall task teaching him schemes and concepts, and reaffirming fundamentals.
+This might be the most settled group on the team.